deeprave/django-settings-env/README.md

 ### Django Specific Methods

-Some django specific functionality is included in this module, added via plugins:
+Some Django-specific functionality is included in this module, added via plugins:

 | Default variable | Parser               |